Portugal Food Guide

 Algarve

-Known for its fresh seafood, including cataplana (a seafood stew cooked in a copper pot), and its use of almonds and figs in desserts.
-The cuisine is influenced by its Moorish past and its coastal location.
+The Algarve is known for fresh seafood, including cataplana cooked in a copper pot, and for almonds and figs in its desserts.
+Its Moorish past and the coast both show up on the plate.

 Cultural Significance: